mattdrose/jquery-boiler/README.md

 #### `publicMethods`

 Public methods are methods that can easily be run by the user.
-These methods can be recognized by NOT have a prefixed underscore.

 ##### Example